🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 When you use any audience targeting other than placements, you might need to control where your ads are being shown.

-When reviewing your display placements under the “Where Ads Showed” screen, you can see how many clicks and impressions you’re getting from various sites and apps.
-Some of these might not be ones you want to show ads on, and if that’s the case, you can exclude them.
+When reviewing your display placements under the “Where Ads Showed” screen, you can see how many clicks and impressions you're getting from various sites and apps.
+Some of these might not be ones you want to show ads on, and if that's the case, exclude them.

 There are tons of websites and apps your ad might show on, so it's important not to get carried away with reviewing your placements, or get too granular.
 Focus on placements that receive a lot of clicks but no conversions when deciding what should be removed.